blaady-baldy/Whatsapp_Automation/README.md

 INSTALLATION
 ------------

-Install the Whatsapp Automation module by foring or cloning the project in your system
+Install the Whatsapp Automation module by forking or cloning the project in your system